inverno-io/inverno-mods/inverno-security-http/README.md

 3. The security interceptor can then use any authenticator that is able to authenticate login credentials such as the `UserAuthenticator`.
 4. An access control interceptor is added next in order to limit the access to authenticated users.
 Just like the security manager, the security interceptor authenticates credentials and creates the security context.
 But that does not mean authentication was successful, the resulting security context can be anonymous, denied or authenticated.
 5. The `BasicAuthenticationErrorInterceptor` intercepts unauthorized (401) errors and set the basic authentication scheme challenge in the `www-authenticate` HTTP header of the response with the `inverno-basic` realm.
-6. The Web server provides white labels error routes by default which must be explicitly intercepted since they have been created before on an unintercepted router.

-> Having to explicitly apply interceptors on default routes can be a source of errors and misunderstanding but there is unfortunately no other way if we want to make them overridable.
-A systematic and safe approach to this issue would be to always override default error routes.

 We should now receive an unauthorized (401) error with a basic authentication challenge when requesting http://localhost:8080/hello (or any other endpoint) without credentials: